This wonderful team of staff make the work we do possible. Below are profiles of our key people.

 Over the last nine years Gemma’s role has evolved, being a key support behind the scenes, promoting the company’s best practices and writing project bids.
 She continues to support Hybrid Arts’s development in her current role of Office & Development Manager.

 Chair of the Board, Non-Executive Director – Val Smith

-Profile: Hailing from a Leicestershire coal mining family, Val left home to pursue a Nursing career aged 17, qualifying as a Nurse at Nottingham General Hospital, later training to become a Midwife, and following her experiences decided to become a Health Visitor.
+Profile: Hailing from a Leicestershire coal mining family, Val left home to pursue a Nursing career aged 17, qualifying as a Nurse at Nottingham General Hospital, later training to become a Midwife, and following her experiences as a ward sister decided to become a Health Visitor.

-She found herself working in Seattle for the American Cancer Society, moving to Yakima and becoming a volunteer at St Elisabeth’s hospital, starting an innovative group for cancer patients with a colleague at St Elisabeth’s 30-years ago.
+She found herself working in Seattle for the American Cancer Society, moving to Yakima and becoming a volunteer at St Elisabeth’s hospital, starting an innovative group for cancer patients with a colleague at 30-years ago.

-Val returned to the UK in the mid-1990s, completing a part-time degree at Warwick University in Health & Social Policy whilst working as a Health Visitor.
+Val returned to the UK in the mid-1980s, completing a part-time degree at Warwick University in Health & Social Policy whilst working as a Health Visitor.
 It was here that, during a secondment to a training department, Val became involved in NVQs.
-She achieved the status of Assessor and Verifier of Awards, starting work for Pearson Ed Excel as a Standards Verifier in 2003, around Apprenticeships and Quality Reviews, a role in which she continues today.
+She achieved the status of Assessor and Verifier of NVQ Qualifications starting work for Pearson Ed Excel as a Standards Verifier in 2003, around Apprenticeships and Quality Reviews, a role in which she continues today.

-Val supports Hybrid Arts in her role as Acting Vice Chair of the Board of Trustees, also working with the Medical Study programmes at Warwick University as a Community Clinical Tutor for South Warwickshire Foundation Trust.
+Val supports Hybrid Arts in her role as Chair of the Board of Trustees, also working with the Medical Student programme at Warwick University as a Community Clinical Tutor for South Warwickshire Foundation Trust.